-Human dignity
+Human Dignity

-Prisoners are entitled to human rights protections People who are detained or imprisoned do not cease to be human beings, no matter how serious the crime of which they have been accused or convicted.
-The court of law or other judicial agency that dealt with their case decreed that they should be deprived of their liberty, not that they should forfeit their humanity.
+Prisoners are entitled to human rights protections The prisoner as person

+People who are detained or imprisoned do not cease to be human beings, no matter how serious the crime of which they have been accused or convicted.
+The court of law or other judicial agency which dealt with their case decreed that they should be deprived of their liberty, not that they should forfeit their humanity.